Missions

 Investigation of Cusp Irregularities-5

 The ICI-5 mission launched on a NASA sounding rocket from a Norwegian launch site on Nov.
-26. The mission hopes to further investigate Earth's polar cusps.
+26, 2019.
+The mission investigated Earth's polar cusps.

 The ICI-4 Rocket as it lifts off from Andøya.
 Photo: Trond Abrahamsen, Andøya Space Center